Stretching With Yoga Blocks:

 4. With your hands (palms-down) on the yoga blocks, attempt to push into the blocks, lift your buttock & legs off the ground.

-5. Attempt to straightening your arms, but be careful not to fully lock your elbows.
+5. Finally, attempt to straighten your arms, but be careful not to fully lock your elbows.
 The back of your feet will remain on the mat.

 5. Fish Pose (Matsyasana Blocks)